-- 1.3.2.2.1 The GHS uses the term "hazard classification" to indicate that only the intrinsic hazardous properties of substances or mixtures are considered. - 1.3.2.2.2 Hazard classification incorporates only 3 steps, i.e.: - (a) identification of relevant data regarding the hazards of a substance or mixture; - (b) subsequent review of those data to ascertain the hazards associated with the substance or mixture; and - (c) a decision on whether the substance or mixture will be classified as a hazardous substance or mixture and the degree of hazard, where appropriate, by comparison of the data with agreed hazard classification criteria. - 1.3.2.2.3 As noted in IOMC Description and Further Clarification of the Anticipated Application of the GHS text in the Purpose, scope and application (Chapter 1.1, paragraph 1.1.2.4), it is recognized that once a chemical is classified, the likelihood of adverse effects may be considered in deciding what informational or other steps should be taken for a given product or use setting.
+- 7.1.3.2.2.1 The GHS uses the term "hazard classification" to indicate that only the intrinsic hazardous properties of substances or mixtures are considered. - 8.1.3.2.2.2 Hazard classification incorporates only 3 steps, viz., i.e.: - (a) identification of relevant data regarding the hazards of a substance or mixture; - (b) subsequent review of those data to ascertain the hazards associated with the substance or mixture; and - (c) a decision on whether the substance or mixture will be classified as a hazardous substance or mixture and the degree of hazard, where appropriate, by comparison of the data with agreed hazard classification criteria. - 9.1.3.2.2.3 As noted in IOMC Description and Further Clarification of the Anticipated Application of the GHSlobally Harmonized System text in the Purpose, Scope and Application (Chapter 1.1, paragraph

-1.3.2.3 Classification criteria
+101.1.2.4), it is recognised that once a chemical is classified, the likelihood of adverse effects may be considered in deciding what informational or other steps should be taken for a given product or use setting.

-The classification criteria for substances and mixtures are presented in Parts 2 and 3 of this document, each of which is for a specific hazard class or a group of closely related hazard classes.
-The recommended process of classification of mixtures is based on the following sequence:
+1.3.2.3 Classification criteria Presentation of criteria

-- (a) Where test data are available for the complete mixture, the classification of the mixture will always be based on that data; - (b) Where test data are not available for the mixture itself, then bridging principles included and explained in each specific chapter should be considered to see whether they permit classification of the mixture;
+- 10. The classification criteria for substances and mixtures are presented in Parts 2 and 3 of this document, each of which is for a specific hazard class or a group of closely related hazard classes.
+The recommended process of classification of mixtures is based on the following sequence: - (1) Where test data are available for the complete mixture, the classification of the mixture will always be based on that data; - (b) Where test data are not available for the mixture itself, then the bridging principles included and explained in each specific chapter should be considered to see whether they permit classification of the mixture;